Honky Château: Critical appraisal

 Critically, Honky Château is regarded as one of John's finest records.
 Jon Landau of Rolling Stone approved the original LP as "a rich, warm, satisfying album that stands head and shoulders above the morass of current releases".
-In the Los Angeles Times, Robert Hilburn hailed the music as innovative and Taupin's lyrics as humorous, ironic and satirical.
+In the Los Angeles Times, Robert Hilburn hailed the music as innovative and Bernie Taupin's lyrics as humorous, ironic and satirical.

 Retrospective reviews of Honky Château have also been mostly positive.
 Stephen Thomas Erlewine of AllMusic wrote of the album that it "plays as the most focused and accomplished set of songs Elton John and Bernie Taupin ever wrote," and characterized it as being an eclectic collection of "ballads, rockers, blues, country-rock, and soul songs.".
 Chris Roberts also praised the album in a review for BBC, saying that the album "stands up as one of [John's] most eclectic, durable collections".

 Chart success

-Honky Château became the first of a string of albums by Elton John to hit No. 1 in the Billboard Charts in the US.
+Honky Château became the first of a string of albums by Elton John to hit No. 1 on the Billboard 200 album chart in the US.
 In Canada, the album peaked at No. 3 on the RPM 100 Top Albums Chart, reaching this position on 29 July 1972, dropping two places to No. 5, then returning to No. 3 for a further twelve consecutive weeks before falling to No. 9 on 4 November of the same year.